'Defining moment': Sunday will decide which way this country goes, says PM Imran

 Mentioning the letter, Khan said that it is an "official document".

+"On March 8 or before that on March 7, we received a message from America," said Khan before retracting the country's name.
+"Not America, but I mean from a foreign country, we received a message.
+For an independent country, getting this kind of message is not against a prime minister, but against the country's people.

-"We received a direct threat from a country that said 'there is a no-confidence motion coming against the elected PM, and if the motion succeeds, we will forgive all previous mistakes of the country'.
+"We received a direct threat from a country that said 'there is a no-confidence motion coming by the opposition against the elected PM, and if the motion succeeds, we will forgive Pakistan'.
 The letter also mentioned that there cannot be normal relations between our two countries until PM Imran is in power.

-"The letter mentioned that if the no-confidence motion succeeds, bilateral relations will return to normalcy.
-These people have become their blue-eyed guys because they are easy to manipulate due to their ill-gotten money stashed abroad."
+"The letter says if the no-confidence motion succeeds, bilateral relations will return to normalcy.
+These people (the opposition) have become their blue-eyed guys because they are easy to manipulate due to their ill-gotten money stashed abroad."

-Earlier, Fawad had said that PM Imran will speak to the nation tonight.
+Earlier, Information Minister Fawad Chaudhry had said that PM Imran will speak to the nation tonight.
 A similar statement was made by Interior Minister Sheikh Rashid during a brief interaction with the media.

 PM Imran summons NSC meeting, will address nation today: Fawad